NTIA/scos-actions/README.md

 Start by looking at the [Action base class](scos_actions/actions/interfaces/action.py).
 It includes some logic to parse a description and summary out of the action class's docstring, and a `__call__` method that must be overridden.
 If you pass `admin_only=True` to this base class, the API will not make it or any data it created available to non-admin users.

+A new custom action can inherit from the existing action classes to reuse and build upon existing functionality.

 Depending on the type of action, a signal should be sent upon action completion.
 This enables scos-sensor to do something with the results of the action.
 This could range from storing measurement data to recycling a